OcramT/mindset/README.md

 ### Audio Player

-Using the HTML `<audio>` element and React state management, I was able to store the track progress and display live track progress.
+Using the HTML `<audio>` element and React state management, I was able to store and display live track progress.
 I also used React's native event handlers like `onClick` and `onChange` to construct and style custom player controls.
 A point of pride is the progress bar which allows the listener to seamlessly scrub to any timestamp in the audio clip.
 A sample of the code can be seen below.

 ```js
 //Saving the pertinent audio track information to state and binding respective helper functions